P. Mahender Reddy

-Dr. Patnam Mahender Reddy is an Indian politician and Member of Legislative Council (MLC) in Telangana.
-He was the Transport minister of Telangana state from 2014 to 2018.
-He was the MLA from Tandur Constituency.
-He was elected as Member of Legislative council (MLC) in 2019.
+Patnam Mahender Reddy (23 September 1963) is an Indian politician from Telangana.
+He is a four time MLA and former minister in the Telangana Rashtra Samithi (2001–2022) and later Party name renamed as Bharat Rashtra Samithi government.

-Early life
+Personal life and education

 Mahender Reddy was born in Golluriguda in Shabad Mandal.
-He is a veterinary doctor which is related to study of animals.
+He is a veterinary doctor.
 He is the nephew of former Home Minister and MLA, P. Indra Reddy.
-He received a bachelor's degree in Veterinary Sciences (BVSc) from Osmania University.
+He received a Bachelor's degree in Veterinary Sciences (BVSc) from Osmania University.
+He married Sunitha Reddy.
+She was the Zilla Parishad Chairperson of Ranga Reddy District for two terms.
+His brother Patnam Narender Reddy was an MLC from erstwhile Ranga Reddy District for two terms and won the November 2018 Assembly election against Revanth Reddy from Kodangal constituency.
+In February 2024, his wife Sunitha Reddy joined Congress.

 Career

-He is the present Member of Legislative council (MLC) in Telangana from 2019.
 Mahender Reddy was 4-time MLA from Tandur Assembly Constituency.
 He was elected as MLA to Andhra Pradesh State Legislative Assembly from Tandur assembly constituency in 1994, 1999 and 2009 and after bifurcation of the state was re-elected in 2014 to Telangana Legislative Assembly.

 He was elected first in the 1994 general elections from Tandur constituency, Ranga Reddy District on Telugu Desam Party.
-Mahender Reddy was the Ranga Reddy district President of Telugudesam party.
+Mahender Reddy was the Ranga Reddy district President of Telugu Desam Party from 2009 to 2014.

 TRS

-He joined TRS before the elections of 2014 without a substantial participation in the Telangana statehood formation agitation.
-He was the Minister for Transportation in the first Telangana government.
-He has lost the elections in Nov.
-2018 against Pilot Rohit Reddy in Tandur constituency.

-Personal life

-He is married to Sunitha Reddy.
-She is the current Zilla Parishad Chairperson of Ranga Reddy District, her second term.
-His brother Patnam Narender Reddy was an MLC from erstwhile Ranga Reddy District, his second term.
-In Nov.
-2018, Patnam Narender Reddy fought election against Revanth Reddy and won from Kodangal constituency.